 I need your help, but I can’t afford the fees?
 Can you help?We do our best to keep things affordable, but unfortunately we are unable to offer any discounts in addition to the ones above.

-My case is complex, are you the right firm to use?Immigroup is an industry leader in PR card application processing and assistance.
+My case is complex, are you the right firm to use?Immigroup is an industry leader in Permanent Resident card application processing and assistance.
 In addition to PR card applications, we also have years of experience processing much more complicated.
-When it comes to PR card application our firm is the leading firm processing these applications.
+When it comes to PR card applications our firm is the leading firm processing these applications.
 You can rest assured you are in good hands.
 If we feel something is out of our understanding the agent will let you know.

-Do you know something that the government does not?No, but we have 8 years of experience dealing with PR Card applications.
-We are aware of changes in the application procedure as they happen, and we know what CIC will accept and what they won’t, which is sometimes not exactly what is listed on their website.
+Do you know something that the government does not?No, but we have 8 years of experience dealing with Permanent Resident Card applications.
+We are aware of changes in the application procedure as they happen, and we know what IRCC will accept and what they won’t, which is sometimes not exactly what is listed on their website.
 Please see our case knowledge in the PR Card Application area:

-- Request for urgent processing of your PR Card
+- Request for urgent processing of your Permanent Resident Card

 - Name change or date of birth issues

 - Lack of sufficient supporting documents to apply for a Card

 - Your Embassy or Consulate will not provide your passport before you obtain your Permanent Residence Card in Canada first